Categories of IRB Review

 Requests for exemption are reviewed by one of the IRB co-chairs, or by a designated IRB member.
 There is no deadline for the submission of requests for exemption; they are accepted and considered on a rolling basis.

 Approval Period and Continuing Review: Exempt research is approved for five (5) years, after which time the study will be automatically closed by the IRB.
-During the 5-year period, no continuing review is required unless modifications are made to the approved protocol, at which point a modification request must be submitted to the IRB (prior to the modifications being implemented).
+During the five-year period, no continuing review is required unless modifications are made to the approved protocol, at which point a modification request must be submitted to the IRB (prior to the modifications being implemented).

 Human subjects research that presents no more than minimal risk to subjects, but which does not fall within any of the approvable categories of exempt research, is eligible to be reviewed under an expedited process.